TheRealVSSVSSN/SunnyRP/backend/srp-base/docs/admin-ops.md

 - Ensure the `k9_units` table exists after applying migration 057.
 - Ensure the `world_forecast` table exists for weather scheduling.
 - Configure webhook sinks via environment variables.
 Discord sink is scaffolded but disabled unless `WEBHOOK_DISCORD_ENABLED=1` and `WEBHOOK_DISCORD_URL` are set.
-- Ensure the `world_timecycle` table exists for timecycle overrides.
+- Ensure the `world_timecycle` table exists for timecycle overrides.- Runtime sinks can be managed with `GET/POST/DELETE /v1/hooks/endpoints` (admin only).
+Rotate secrets by re-registering endpoints and removing old entries.